termux/proot-distro/README.md

    Self-sufficient application containers such as Appimage, Flatpak or Snap rely on file system mounting capabilities, FUSE and other features that not available without real root permissions.

-## Hacking

-PROOT DISTRO DEVELOPERS CHOSE TO NOT HELP WITH INSTALLING, CONFIGURING, USING AND TROUBLESHOOTING ALL KINDS OF TOOLS RELATED TO HACKING, PHISHING, DENIAL OF SERVICE, SPAM, FRAUD, SOCIAL ENGINEERING, OSINT AND THEIR PRECURSORS.

-Please don't ask about Black Arch, Kali Linux, Nethunter, Parrot OS and similar distributions.

 ## Forking